Bassam Mallick

 The supplement aisle is enormous and most of it is noise.
 What actually has trial data:

 Soluble fibre — psyllium husk.
 Five to ten grams of psyllium (isabgol) per day in water lowers LDL a few percentage points in most people.
 Cheap, ubiquitous, low risk.
-Take with plenty of water.
 The supplement I most often recommend.
+Combine it with nuts, plant sterols and soy and you have the "Portfolio diet" that lowered LDL nearly as much as a starting statin dose in a head-to-head trial (Jenkins et al., JAMA, 2003).

 Plant sterols and stanols.
 Modestly lower LDL by competing for cholesterol absorption.
 Real but small.